 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available to children and not locked away.

 Staff must have basic First Aid equipment on all school trips.
-Staff must liaise with the Pastoral Welfare Officer to ensure that individual medical needs are known and planned for.
-Medication must be prepared in advance and carried at all times.
+Staff must check SIMS to ensure that individual medical needs are known and planned for.
+Medication must be prepared in advance, acknowledged on appropriate trip paperwork and carried at all times.
 It must be returned after the trip.

 Accidents, to staff and pupils, must be recorded in the accident book within twenty four hours.